Executive stock option exercise with full and partial information on a drift change point: The partial information ESO problem

-\begin{remark} Equation (\ref{eq:Yderiv}) as derived in the above proof is a $\mathbb P^{*}$-almost sure relation, and so also holds under $\mathbb P$ since these measures are equivalent.
+\begin{remark}[Completing the proof of Lemma \ref{lem:cmtdpi}] Equation \eqref{eq:Yderiv} as derived in the above proof is a $\mathbb{P}^{*}$-almost sure relation, and so also holds under $\mathbb{P}$ since these measures are equivalent.
 This is enough to complete the proof of Lemma \ref{lem:cmtdpi} as claimed earlier.

 \end{remark}